 - Download our Guangzhou Schools Guide

-Guangzhou is a thriving business hub, and expats working there will find themselves in a diverse environment.
+Guangzhou is a thriving business hub, and a diverse environment.
 The city is one of China’s largest seaports and is well situated to be a key manufacturing and export centre.
-With a growing economy, more foreign investors and expats are working in Guangzhou than ever before.
+With a growing economy, more expats are working in Guangzhou than ever before.

 Job market in Guangzhou

 Manufacturing is especially known for attracting expats, but the automotive, petrochemical and electronics sectors are also key to Guangzhou's economy.
 High-tech assembly industries have drawn a great deal of foreign interest and lured a number of international companies to the city.
 Many of these companies, in turn, hire expats for their senior positions.

 Finding a job in Guangzhou

 As China’s economy moves towards private ownership and away from state-owned businesses, more jobs are made accessible to expats.
 Some businesses have, however, started turning to expats from elsewhere in Asia who are willing to work for lower wages.
 Being able to speak Mandarin is increasingly important for foreigners wanting to get ahead of the competition.